eProsima/FIWARE-DDS-Enabler/docs/rst/getting_started/project_overview.rst

 * Discovery Server DomainParticipants may be clients or servers.
   The only difference between them is on how they handle discovery traffic.
-  The user traffic [...] is roleindependent.
+  The user traffic [...] is role-independent.
   [...]
 * All server and client discovery information will be shared with linked clients.
   [...] a server may act as a client for other servers.